lionlai1989/lionlai1989.github.io/_posts/2024-01-01-nvidia-gpu-setup-guide.markdown

 ## Installing cuDNN

-Here are the links that can be helpful for post-installation actions:
+Here are the links that can be helpful for installing cuDNN:

 -   [Official NVIDIA cuDNN Installation Guide](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html)
 -   [StackOverflow question on How to verify CuDNN installation?](https://stackoverflow.com/questions/31326015/how-to-verify-cudnn-installation)